-Think!
-You say you need £75,000 for your start-up retail store to an Investor but have you broken these costs down and thought about them?
+You say you need £75,000 for your start-up retail store to an investor but have you broken these costs down and thought about them?
 Do you know exactly what the rent deposit is, solicitor costs, furniture and fittings, and working capital costs exactly are?

-Entrepreneurs tend to overinflate their capital requirements especially when they are at seed stage and if the actual cost of launching a product is only £25,000 then wouldn’t it be far more cost effective to look at self-funding the project or potentially raising this amount via a little networking through Friends and Family?
-If you get a target figure of £75k in your head you will quickly believe that the only way forward is through angel investment or bank funding.
+Entrepreneurs tend to over-inflate their capital requirements especially when they are at seed stage and if the actual cost of launching a product is only £25,000 then wouldn’t it be far more cost effective to look at self-funding the project or potentially raising this amount via a little networking through friends and family?
+If you set a target figure of £75k in your head you will quickly believe that the only way forward is through angel investment or bank funding.

-You will run around and around, and will wonder why you did not raise the funding.
+You run in circles and wonder why you couldn’t raise the funding.
 And then one day, you will look to launch on your own and will do it for £15k.
-Not very fair to an investor was it - you soon realise that those expensive offices were not really that important for company's cash generation.
+You soon realise that those expensive offices were not really that important for company’s cash generation.

-On the other end of the scale it also does happen when an entrepreneur greatly underestimates the amount of business capital that is actually required to effectively manage and run a new business and this can be arguably the single largest contributor to early stage business failures.
+On the other end, it also does happen that an entrepreneur greatly underestimates the amount of business capital that is required to effectively manage and run a new business.
+This can arguably be the single largest contributor to early stage business failures.

-Granted this is very much sector dependant but there are many examples of entrepreneurs simply underestimating how much money is actually required to penetrate a market effectively and then to capitalise their business model from that position.
-Think Groupon - to get to where they got (before IPO) required $1bn of investment from Venture Capitalists.
+Granted this is very much sector dependent, but there are many examples of entrepreneurs underestimating the capital required to penetrate a market effectively and then capitalise their business model from that position.
+Think Groupon – to get to where they got (before IPO) required $1bn of investment from Venture Capitalists.

-Without delving into the investment details or financials to much here, I declined to send out the investment proposal through Venture Giants and asked that the entrepreneur come back to us after they had reconsidered the actual amount of angel investment they were seeking to raise as a £50k investment would not even scratch the surface of this highly saturated sector.
+Without delving into the investment details or financials to much here, I declined to send out the investment proposal through Venture Giants and asked that the entrepreneur come back to us after they had reconsidered the actual amount of angel investment they were seeking.
+As a £50k investment would not even scratch the surface of this highly saturated sector.

-The barriers to entry alone are humongous and proper capitalisation valuations are absolutely critical to the success of any business, especially a start up.
+The barriers to entry alone are significant and proper capitalisation valuations are absolutely critical to the success of any business, especially a start up.

 ‘In for the penny, in for the pound’.
 No investor wants to get involved in a business and find out later on that they are in but now they require ten times the amount of investment than they originally forecasted.

-So, as an entrepreneur that is searching for external funding be it venture capital or private funding for your early stage business - it is your duty to shrewdly itemise all of the costs that you will actually require to launch and operate your business and then to decide whether you can afford to raise this amount yourself (through friends and family) or wish to raise this amount via an Angel Investor.
+So, as an entrepreneur searching for external funding be it venture capital or private funding, it is your duty to itemise all of the costs that you will actually require to launch and operate your business.
+Then decide whether you can afford to raise this amount yourself (through friends and family) or wish to raise this amount via an Angel Investor.